wp-plugins/media-from-ftp/readme.txt

 7. Schedule

 == Changelog ==

+= 4.1 =
+Fixed problem of file copy at SSL connection.

 = 4.0 =
 Fixed problem of overwriting when there is a file with the same name in years month based folders.